suncoast-devs/handbook/curriculum/fundamentals/tools/assignments.md

 title: Assignments
 ---

-There are no specific assignments for this topic.
-The tools are used in _everything_ we will do going forward.
+There are no specific assignments for this topic, however our tools are used in _everything_ we will do going forward.